SkafteNicki/dtu_mlops/s1_development_environment/editor.md

     Click it and change the python environment to the one you actually want to use.

 3. One of the most useful tools in VSCode is the ability to navigate a hole project using the build-in `Explorer`.
-To really take advantage of the VC code you need to make sure what you are working on is a project.
+To really take advantage of the VS code you need to make sure what you are working on is a project.
     Create a folder called `hello` (somewhere on your laptop) and open it in VScode (Click `File` in the menu and then select `Open Folder`).
 You should end up with a completly clean workspace (as shown below).
 Click the `New file` button and create a file called `hello.py`.